 The results of a thorough QT study demonstrated PROVAYBLUE® at an intravenous dose of 2 mg/kg as a 5-minute intravenous infusion had no effect on the QT, PR or QRS intervals.

 The mean (CV%) Cmax and AUC of methylene blue 2,917 ng/mL (39%) and 13977 ng.hr/mL (21%) following a 2 mg/kg dose administered as a 5-minute intravenous infusion.

-Methylene blue has a half-life of approximately 24 hours.
+Methylene blue has a half-life of approximately 24 hours in humans.

 Methylene blue is metabolized by CYPs 1A2, 2C19 and 2D6 in vitro; however, the predominant in vitro pathway appears to be UGT-mediated conjugation by multiple UGT enzymes, including UGT1A4 and UGT1A9.

-Methylene blue is both a substrate for and an inhibitor of P-gp, but is not a substrate for BCRP or OCT2 in vitro.
-Methylene blue is not a significant inhibitor of BCRP, OAT1, OAT3, OAT1B1 or OAT1B3 in vitro.
-Methylene blue inhibits OCT2, MATE1 and MATE2-K in vitro.
-The OCT2/MATE pathway for renal transport is reported to play a significant role in the elimination of several substances, including metformin, cimetidine, acyclovir and creatinine
+Methylene blue is both a substrate for and an inhibitor of P-gp but is not a substrate for BCRP or OCT2 in vitro.
+Methylene blue is not a significant inhibitor of BCRP, OAT1, OAT3, OAT1B1 or OAT1B3.
+Methylene blue inhibits OCT2, MATE1 and MATE2-K.

 Treatment Of Acquired Methemoglobinemia